RAF Fauld explosion: Explosion

-The cause of the disaster was not made clear at the time, as the British government did not want enemy governments and military to know the extent of the disaster.
-There had been staff shortages, a management position had remained empty for a year, and 189 inexperienced Italian prisoners of war were working in the mines at the time of the accident.

-There were also equipment shortages, a lack of worker training, multiple agencies in the mine resulting in a lack of an organised chain of command, and pressure from British government and military to increase work rate for the war effort which resulted in safety regulations being overlooked.
-In 1974, it was announced that the cause of the explosion was probably a site worker removing a detonator from a live bomb using a brass chisel, rather than a wooden batten, resulting in sparks.
-An eyewitness testified that he had seen a worker using brass chisels, in direct contravention of the regulations in force.

-Effects

-No. 21 Maintenance Unit RAF Bomb Storage dump consisted of old gypsum mine workings which had been made into storage for a variety of ordnance; in addition to shells and bombs, the specifications included several types of weapons and up to 500 million rounds of small arms ammunition.
-Up to 4000 tonne exploded, including 3500 tonne of bombs packed with high explosives.
-At 11:15 hours on 27 November 1944, two huge explosions took place at the dump.
-Eyewitnesses reported seeing two distinct columns of black smoke in the form of a mushroom cloud ascending several thousand feet, and a blaze at the foot of the column.
-According to the commanding officer of 21 M.U., Group Captain Storrar, an open dump of incendiary bombs caught fire and it was allowed to burn itself out without damage or casualties.
-Property was damaged within a radius of 3/4 mi of the crater.
+No. 21 Maintenance Unit RAF Bomb Storage dump was constructed in disused underground gypsum mine workings.
+The tunnels were used to store a variety of ordnance, bombs and explosives used by the Royal Air Force; in addition to shells and bombs, it also held up to 500 million rounds of small arms ammunition.
+At 11:15 hours on 27 November 1944, two explosions occurred within the ordnance storage depot.
+Up to 4000 tonne of explosives detonated, including 3500 tonne of high explosive bombs.
+It left a crater 300 yd by 233 yd in length and 100 ft deep, covering 12 acre.

+Eyewitnesses reported seeing two distinct columns of black smoke in the form of a mushroom cloud ascending several thousand feet, and a blaze at the foot of each column.
+According to the commanding officer of 21 M.U., Group Captain Storrar, an open dump of incendiary bombs caught fire but it was allowed to burn itself out without damage or casualties.

-Debris and damage occurred to all property within a circle extending for 1420 yd.
-Upper Castle Hayes Farm completely disappeared and Messrs.
-Peter Ford's lime and gypsum works to the north of the village and Purse cottages were demolished.
-The lime works was destroyed by the flooding after the destruction of the reservoir dam.
+All property within a radius of three-quarters of a mile (1.2 km) of the crater was completely or significantly damaged.
+Upper Castle Hayes Farm was completely destroyed.
+The Peter Ford & Sons lime and gypsum works to the north of the village and Purse cottages were obliterated.
+The lime works was also flooded when the explosion destroyed the reservoir dam.
 Hanbury Fields Farm, Hare Holes Farm and also Croft Farm with adjacent cottages were all extensively damaged.
 Debris also damaged Hanbury village.
-The crater was 300 yd by 233 yd in length and 100 ft deep, covering 12 acre.

 Casualties

 At the time, no precise records were kept monitoring the exact number of workers at the facility.
-While the exact death toll is uncertain as a result of this, it appears that about 70 people died in the explosion.
+While the exact death toll is uncertain as a result of this, at least 70 people are believed to have died in the explosion.
 The official report stated that 90 were killed, missing or injured, including: